-In AIX Version 7.1, a separate Software Maintenance Agreement (SWMA) acceptance window displays during installation immediately after the license acceptance window.
+In AIX 7 with 7100-02, a separate Software Maintenance Agreement (SWMA) acceptance window displays during installation immediately after the license acceptance window.
 The response to the SWMA acceptance (accept or decline) is stored on the system, and either response allows the installation to proceed, unlike license acceptance which requires an accept to proceed.